Charles Austen: Command

 Austen was appointed to the 46-gun HMS Aurora on 2 June 1826, and was sent to the Jamaica station as the second in command.
 He was active in combating the slave trade and had considerable success, intercepting a number of slave ships bound for the United States and the Spanish colonies of Cuba and Puerto Rico.
 He commanded the Aurora for two and a half years, until she was paid off in December 1828.
 Sir Edward Griffith Colpoys nominated Austen to become his flag captain aboard HMS Winchester on the North American and West Indies Station.
 Austen remained here until being forced to be invalided home after a severe accident in December 1830.
 Austen recovered and returned to service, being appointed to HMS Bellerophon on 14 April 1838.
 He was awarded a pension on 28 August 1840.
 During the Oriental Crisis of 1840, Britain waged an undeclared war against Mohammed Ali the Great, the vali (governor) of Egypt who was attempting to make the House of Ali the new ruling family in the Ottoman Empire by deposing the House of Ottoman.
 He sailed with the Bellerophon to the Mediterranean, and was active at the bombardment of Acre on 3 November 1840.
 As a result of his good service during the bombardment he was appointed a Companion of the Order of the Bath on 18 December 1840.
 Austen and the Bellerophon returned home, where the latter was paid off in June 1841.

 Flag rank and death

 Austen was advanced to rear-admiral on 9 November 1846, and was appointed commander-in-chief in the East Indies and China Station on 14 January 1850, hoisting his flag the following day.

 He commanded the British expedition during the Second Anglo-Burmese War but died of cholera at Prome on 7 October 1852, at the age of 73.

 On 30 April 1852 Austen had been thanked for his services in Burma by the Governor-General of India, The Marquess of Dalhousie, who subsequently also formally recorded his regret for Austen's death.

 Austen is buried in the Esplanade Cemetery, in Trincomalee, Sri Lanka his grave was rediscovered in 1984/1985.

-It is presumed that the monument at the Esplanade burial ground in Trincomalee, is merely a cenotaph (as per J. Penry Lewis - ‘List of Inscriptions on Tombstones and Monuments in Ceylon’ 1913).
-Because records do not indicate any last rites being given to Austen, thus it may appear that he was given a Burial at sea with full naval honours, and subsequently had his remains transported to Trincomalee.
+There is a monument in his honour at the Esplanade burial ground in Trincomalee.
 There is also a memorial at St. Anne’s Church in Portsmouth for Austen.